memtest86plus/memtest86plus/README.md

 can be also booted by an intermediate bootloader using the Linux 32-bit, 64-bit, or 64-bit EFI handover boot protocols.

+### To build an ARM AArch64 64-bit image

+Change directory into the `build/aarch64` directory and type `make`.
+When not building on an AArch64 host, the Makefile defaults to the `aarch64-linux-gnu-` cross toolchain; pass `CC=`, `LD=` and `OBJCOPY=` overrides if yours is named differently.
+The result is a `mt86plus` binary image file which can be booted directly by a 64-bit UEFI firmware (if named `mt86plus.efi`, or as `EFI/BOOT/BOOTAA64.EFI` on removable media).
+UEFI is the only supported boot method on this architecture.

 ### To build a LoongArch64 64-bit image

 #### x86-64 Linux environment